Writing your own linear algebra matrix library in C

 double mult;

-// Retrieves the row with the biggest element for column (j)
+// 1.
+Partial Pivoting: Find the row with the largest absolute element in column (j)

 if (fabs(U->data[pivot][j]) < NML_MIN_COEF) {